 The history and future of prosthetics

-As part of our 40th year celebrations here at Fish, we decided to take a look at the fascinating history (and the intriguing future) of one of our key areas of business: Prosthetics.
-In 2014 Fish Insurance launched the first insurance policy designed specifically to protect prosthetic and orthotic devices.
-The policy may not have been around for long, but prosthetics have actually been around for thousands of years…
+Fish Insurance launched the first insurance policy designed specifically to protect prosthetic and orthotic devices back in 2014.
+The policy may not have been around for that long, but you may not realise that prostheses have actually been around for thousands of years.

 Possibly the first ‘disability hero’ and the first documented wearer of a prosthetic limb was Roman general Marcus Sergius.
 He reportedly lost his right hand in battle and was given a prosthesis made of iron to allow him to hold his shield and carry on fighting.
 It worked – he went on to have a long military career.